-Our Chief Executive Officer is also our CODM.
-The CODM, together with other senior management personnel, focus their review on consolidated financial information and the allocation of resources based on operating results, including revenues and Segment Adjusted EBITDA, for each segment, separate from the corporate operations.
+The Company's Chief Executive Officer is also the chief operating decision maker ("CODM").
+The CODM, together with other senior management personnel, focus their review on consolidated financial information and the allocation of resources based on operating results, including revenues and Segment Adjusted EBITDA, for each segment, separate from corporate operations.
 No operating segments have been aggregated to form the reportable segments.